 - Furniture - You’ll need to find an experienced international removal company to ensure the safe transportation of your belongings when you move to Spain.
 They’ll be familiar with local customs and duty regulations and can advise you on any restrictions and on what documentation is required.

 It’s suggested that you get your removal company to conduct a pre-move survey of your items to discuss which transportation option would be more suitable for you.
-For more information on the differences between part load and direct load shipping, our advice article can help.

 Bear in mind it can take anywhere from days to weeks for your shipment to reach you, so it may be worth sending the important items by air freight or, if you are driving there, taking them with you in the car so you have them available when you reach your destination.